Exclusive Samsung Deal: Get Up to $250 Off the New Galaxy S22 Phones

-Samsung Galaxy S22 Exclusive Deal: Get Up to $250 Off The All New Galaxy S22 Series
+Samsung Galaxy S22 Exclusive Deal: Get Up to $250 Off The All New Galaxy S22 Phones

-Samsung's most anticipated event of the year took place this morning with the company's biggest product launch of 2022.
+Samsung's most anticipated event of the year took place Wednesday morning with the company's biggest product launch of 2022.
 The electronics giant announced a new series of phones, the flagship Galaxy S22 and S22+, as well as the S22 Ultra, and three new Galaxy S8 tablet devices.
-Pre-orders for the devices begin today, and they’ll all be available for purchase on February 25.
+Pre-orders for the devices are now available, and they’ll all be released on February 25.

 Just for ET readers, you can get up to $250 off the new Galaxy phones and tablets with our exclusive deal, which includes an exclusive $50 credit.
 When you pre-order the all new Galaxy S22 Series below, you will receive an additional $50 instant Samsung Credit to save on each of the three phones, for a total savings of $250 on the Galaxy S22 Ultra.
 Shop the full lineup of new Samsung releases below.